jundalisay/spblist/content/en/material/solutions/levitation.md

 This manifests as a slight movement which is recorded by the weighing scale.

-More technically, the external aether changed the gravitational signature of the object to alter its Cartesian Relation with the Earth.
+More technically, **the external aether changed the gravitational signature of the object to alter its Cartesian Relation with the Earth**.

+> The external aether changed the gravitational signature of the object to alter its Cartesian Relation with the Earth
 <!-- material gravitational band  -->

 This means that, logically, the ability to change and generate movement for solid objects comes from the Material layer through the Convertible Layer.
 This matches the findings of Isaac Newton.*